 The Asian citrus psyllid (ACP) is widely established in urban and suburban areas throughout Southern California.
 Large-scale eradication of ACP in these environments is not feasible.
-Rather, the goal is to reduce psyllid populations enough to slow the establishment and spread of Huanglongbing (HLB) disease.
-While only a few HLB-infected trees started to rapidly increase.
-Dozens of HLB-infected trees have been found to date in a localized area of residential Los Angeles and Orange counties and more recently in Riverside County.
+Rather, the goal is to reduce psyllid populations to slow the establishment and spread of Huanglongbing (HLB) disease.
+In 2016-17, the number of HLB-infected trees started to rapidly increase.
+Dozens of HLB-infected trees have been found in residential Los Angeles and Orange counties and more recently in Riverside County.
 These trees have been removed, but there are likely more out there that are infected with the pathogen that causes huanglongbing.
-Home gardeners can help by looking for the psyllid and helping to control it and by reporting trees they suspect have the disease and if they are in a community where HLB-infected trees have been found, to consider removing their citrus trees.
+Home gardeners can help by reporting trees they suspect have the disease and if they are in a community where HLB-infected trees have been found, to consider removing their citrus trees.
 For recommendations on alternative, non-citrus fruit trees that are appropriate for your area, consult with your local nursery or Master Gardeners (https://mg.ucanr.edu/).

 See the tabs at the left to answer questions about what steps you should take to help in the effort to control the psyllid and disease in order to protect California citrus.